The Shadow: Dynamite Entertainment

+History

+1940s-1960s

 To both cross-promote The Shadow and attract a younger audience to its other pulp magazines, Street & Smith published 101 issues of the comic book Shadow Comics from Vol. 1, #1 – Vol. 9, #5 (March 1940 – Sept.
 1949).
 A Shadow story led off each issue, with the remainder of the stories being strips based on other Street & Smith pulp heroes.

-In Mad #4 (April–May 1953), The Shadow was spoofed by Harvey Kurtzman and Will Elder.
-Their character was called "The Shadow'" (with an apostrophe), which is short for "Lamont Shadowskeedeeboomboom".
-The Shadow' is invisible as in the radio series; when he makes himself visible, he is attired like the pulp character but is very short and ugly; his companion, "Margo Pain", begs him to cloud her mind again.
-Throughout the story, someone is trying to kill Margo, getting "Shad", as she calls him, into various predicaments: He is beaten up by gangsters and has a piano dropped on him.
-He tricks Margo into an outhouse (the interior of which is an impossibly huge mansion) that he demolishes with dynamite.
-As The Shadow' gleefully presses the detonator, he says, "NOBODY knows to whom the voice of the invisible Shadow' belongs!"
+In Mad #4 (April–May 1953), The Shadow was spoofed by Harvey Kurtzman and Will Elder with a character called "The Shadow'" (with an apostrophe), which is short for "Lamont Shadowskeedeeboomboom".
 This story was reprinted in The Brothers Mad (ibooks, New York, 2002, ISBN 0-7434-4482-5).
-Lamont Shadowskeedeeboomboom returned in Mad #14 (August 1954) to guest-star in "Manduck the Magician", a spoof by Harvey Kurtzman and Will Elder of the Mandrake the Magician comic strip.
+The character returned in Mad #14 (August 1954) to guest-star in "Manduck the Magician", a spoof by Harvey Kurtzman and Will Elder of the Mandrake the Magician comic strip.
 This story was reprinted in Mad Strikes Back! (ibooks, New York, 2002, ISBN 0-7434-4478-7).

 During the superhero revival of the 1960s, Archie Comics published an eight-issue series, The Shadow (Aug.
 1964 – Sept.
 1965), under the company's Mighty Comics imprint.
 In the first issue, The Shadow was loosely based on the radio version, but with blond hair.
 In issue #2 (Sept.
-1964), the character was transformed into a campy, heavily muscled superhero in a green and blue costume by writer Robert Bernstein and artist John Rosenberger.
+1964), the character changed into a campy, heavily muscled superhero in a green and blue costume by writer Robert Bernstein and artist John Rosenberger.
 Later issues of this eight-issue series were written by Superman co-creator Jerry Siegel.
 The change was not well received.
 "Totally at odds with everything that personified the classic Shadow," American Comic Book Chronicles says, "Archie's incarnation is still regarded in many quarters as one of the greatest comic book misfires of the 1960s."